ClairBerlin/clair-ttn/README.md

   Create NFC config files for Elsys ERS CO2 sensors..

-  APP_EUI is the TTN application EUI.
+  JOIN_EUI to join a specific TTN application.
   DEV_EUI is the TTN device EUI.
   APP_KEY is the TTN's app_key root key.